How To Add Charts And Graphs To WordPress

 When creating your CSV data file, ensure that:

-If you are not sure how to format your data CSV, simply use the sample CSV file supplied with the plugin.
+If you are unsure about how to format your CSV file, simply download the sample that comes with the plugin.

 Upload CSV File From Computer

-The plugin will now import your data from the CSV file and display it using the graph/chart type you have previously chosen …
+The plugin imports your data and displays it using the graph/chart type you have previously chosen …

 Upload CSV File From The Web

-After importing your data, check that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file containing the right data), and click ‘Next‘ …
+After importing the data, make sure that all of the information is correct (if not, click on the ‘Back’ button and reupload a new data file containing the right data), and click ‘Next‘ …

-Depending on the chart or graph type you have chosen, the plugin will display a range of customization options and settings …
+Depending on the chart or graph type selected, the plugin displays various customization settings and options …

-The WordPress Visualizer plugin gives you full control of your chart or graph, and updates your display in real time …
+The plugin gives you complete control of your information, and updates your display in real time …

 - General Settings – Configure chart title settings, font styles, tooltip, and legend.